 • No Liberal Share Recycling.
 The 2024 Plan provides that only shares covering awards that are canceled, forfeited or terminated without issuance of the full number of shares of Common Stock to which the award is related will again be available for issuance under the 2024 Plan.
-The following shares will not be added back to the aggregate plan limit: (i) shares subject to an award not delivered to a participant because the award is exercised through a reduction of shares subject to the award, (ii) if a stock appreciate right is settled in shares, the number of shares subject to the stock appreciate right that are not delivered to the participant upon such settlement, (iii) shares subject to an award not delivered to a participant because such shares are withheld to satisfy tax withholding obligations related to the award or are applied to pay the exercise price of an option or stock appreciate right, (iv) shares tendered by a participant to pay the exercise price of an option or stock appreciate right, or (v) shares reacquired by us on the open market or otherwise using cash proceeds from the exercise of an option.
+The following shares will not be added back to the aggregate plan limit: (i) shares subject to an award not delivered to a participant because the award is exercised through a reduction of shares subject to the award, (ii) if a stock appreciate right is settled in shares, the number of shares subject to the stock appreciate right that are not delivered to the participant upon such settlement, (iii) shares subject to an award not delivered to a participant upon such settlement, (iii) shares subject to the award or are applied to pay the exercise price of an option or stock appreciate right, (iv) shares tendered by a participant to pay the exercise price of an option or stock appreciate right, or (v) shares reacquired by us on the open market or otherwise using cash proceeds from the exercise of an option.